TiaSous/TiaSous/README.md

 # Welcome to my GitHub page
-Hello, my name is Tiago and I'm actually studing at ETML.
+Hello, my name is Tiago and I'm currently studing at ETML.

 ### :fire: Principal Project